smnh/single-config/README.md

 - Environment selector level must include only environment selectors.
 If environment selector is used, then all its sibling nodes must be environment selectors as well.
-- environment selectors must appear at some level of any branch of the configuration json.
+- Environment selectors must appear at some level of any branch of the configuration json.